Marie-Antoinette Tonnelat: Personal life

-Honors and awards
+Honours and awards

 Tonnelat became a Peccot Lecturer and Laureate of the Collège de France in 1943.
-Her talk titled "Unitary theories of light and gravitation" (Les théories unitaires de la lumière et de la gravitation).
-From the French Academy of Sciences she received the Pierson–Perrin Prize (1946) and the Henri Poincaré Award (1971).
+Her talk was entitled "Unitary theories of light and gravitation" (Les théories unitaires de la lumière et de la gravitation).
+She was awarded the Pierson–Perrin Prize (1946) and the Henri Poincaré Award (1971) by French Academy of Sciences.

-For her book History of the Principle of Relativity (Histoire du principe de la Relativité) Tonnelat received the Prix d'Académie of the Académie Française in 1972 awarded for outstanding publications.
+Tonnelat received the Prix d'Académie of the Académie Française in 1972 for her book History of the Principle of Relativity (Histoire du principe de la Relativité).
+The prize is awarded for outstanding publications.

-Tonnelat was elected member of the International Academy of the History of Science in 1973.
+Tonnelat was elected as a member of the International Academy of the History of Science in 1973.

+In 2026, Tonnelat was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.